bytebase/bytebase.com-old/content/blog/github-database-cicd-part-2-github-database-gitops.md

 13. Copy the migrate script file `employeeGitHub__202208171630__migrate__add_nickname.sql` and paste it into `prod` directory, and repeat the process.
 The schema change will execute on **Prod** environment.

 Congratulations!
 Now you have 1) Enabled SQL Review GitHub Actions for your GitHub repo, 2) Tried out database GitOps with GitHub.
-Next in the final part, we’ll put these two together.
-Stay tuned!
+In the upcoming final part, we’ll put these two together, and thus, implementing a complete database CI/CD workflow.

+Ready to try out this workflow yourself?
+Join our [Discord channel](https://discord.gg/6JYYBXvMDF) and share your experience.